 Feeding Plants with Fruit Juice

 Feeding plants with small amounts of citrus fruit juice is unlikely to kill the plant over a short period of time.
 However, lengthy exposures to citrus fruit juice as fertilizer will undoubtedly kill your plant.
-There is too much acid in citrus juices, which will eventually break down the plant’s immune system, resulting in opening the door for mold, fungus and bacteria to infect the plant, not to mention the sugars it contains may attract insects.
+There is too much acid in citrus juices, which will eventually break down the plant’s immune system, opening the door for mold, fungus and bacteria to infect the plant, not to mention the sugars it contains may attract insects.

 That said, there is some benefit to using orange juice on plants in small amounts of a diluted solution.
 Combine water and orange juice in a watering can at a ratio of 2 tablespoons juice to one quart of water and mix well.

 Then simply water the area around your plants.
 Try to water in at the base of the plant, avoiding the foliage.
 The residue left on foliage will be sticky and sweet, a sure way to attract every bug within a mile.
 Just use enough of the diluted orange juice mix to dampen, not saturate the soil.